 As an author, my heart is always with my debut novel, and I’ve been going back and forth between continuing it or branching off into different projects (two others are in the works, including Up the River and an ecological weird fiction novel that may become a short story instead).
 But I’ve decided to put Up the River on hold because the more I think about Back to the Garden, the more I read it, the more I have realized that my heart really is into continuing it, and that time seems to be now instead of later–whereas my other projects, though they are coming along, will be postponed until Part II of the new Back to the Garden series is complete.

-Part II, To the Waters and the Wild, is in the works, and begins on Wild Mountain in Idaho, where Part I ended.
+Part II, The Stolen Child, is in the works, and picks up with the Leo’s and Fran’s youngest daughter Fae being captured.
 It is told in the eyes of the children born to the tipping point survivors (if you’ve read the first novel, you may remember Fran and Leo, Elena and Daniel, Maisie and Caine, Buddha, Mei, Kenny, and others).
-However, Idaho becomes too hot and dangerous to continue to live in, and so the families decide to pack up and move up to Canada’s northwest coast to build a new homestead.

 Why I am personally excited about this upcoming novel is that I believe with new experiences, authors evolve and find new ways of storytelling.
 I am eager to incorporate some new thoughts floating around in my head, into this story I began telling back in 2012.
 After the publication of the first novel, I visited Ireland and renewed my long interests of myth in fiction.
 You may have noticed that Part II is a direct nod to William Butler Yeats, from “The Stolen Child.”
 Last summer, I spent time hiking, running in, and visiting parts of Ireland.
 Running around and admiring the pastoral and sometimes isolated country of Yeats’ youth sure did bring a lot of exciting new ideas to mind, some of which I had really planned to explore in my weird fiction project, but find now that I can fit these ideas in to the Back to the Garden canon.